louislam/uptime-kuma/README.md

 ### Advanced Installation

-If you need more installation options or need to use Uptime Kuma over a reverse proxy, please read the <a href="https://github.com/louislam/uptime-kuma/wiki/%F0%9F%94%A7-How-to-Install">installation guide.</a>
+If you need more installation options or need to use uptime-kuma over a reverse proxy, please read the [installation guide](https://github.com/louislam/uptime-kuma/wiki/%F0%9F%94%A7-How-to-Install).

 https://github.com/louislam/uptime-kuma/wiki/%F0%9F%94%A7-How-to-Install